Blin4ickUSE/bbblitz/.github/ISSUE_TEMPLATE/idea_template.md

 ---
-name: "💡 Idea or Suggestion"
+name: 💡 Idea or Suggestion
-description: "Suggest an idea or new feature for this project."
+description: Suggest an idea or new feature for this project.
-title: "[Idea]: "
+title: "[Idea] Your idea"
-labels: ["Idea and suggestion"]
+labels: "idea"
 assignees: ""
 ---